 Most cities in the Kings Basin rely on groundwater to meet municipal needs.
 Aging infrastructure, urban growth, more strict water quality standards and rising treatment costs pose challenges.
-Cities of Clovis and Fresno have constructed surface water treatment facilities to reduce reliance overdrafted on groundwater and to make use available surface supplies.
-Use of surface water in-lieu of groundwater helps reduce overdraft and leaves water in storage in groundwater basin for use in dry years when surface supplies are less available.
-Other areas in the basin will follow this trend.
+The cities of and Clovis Fresno have constructed surface water treatment facilities to reduce reliance overdrafted on groundwater and to make use of available surface water supplies.
+Use of surface water in-lieu of groundwater helps reduce overdraft and leaves water in storage in the groundwater basin for use in dry years when surface supplies are less available.
+Other areas in the basin will likely follow this trend.
+Construction of regional treatment plants, shared by multiple agencies, could be more economical than constructing several separate plants.